III. Policies: Germanic

 G. Special Populations Outside University That Utilize Materials:

-German and Scandinavian-language teachers and students, other interlibrary loan and public patrons.
+German and Scandinavian-language teachers and students, heritage speakers, interlibrary loan and other public patrons.

 H. Other Considerations:

-The majority of the collection is located in the Norlin Library stacks and Periodicals Room.
-Major reference works are located in the Reference Department, and some rare materials are housed in Special Collections.
+The majority of the collection is located in the Norlin Library stacks.
+Major reference works are located in the Research Area of Norlin, and some rare materials are housed in Special Collections.
 In general, lesser-used materials with adequate intellectual access are in off-site storage (PASCAL).

 II.
 General Collection Guidelines: